Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 ### Time management
 People doing creative jobs know the importance of [flow](https://www.psychologytoday.com/us/basics/flow).

-By setting a meeting not only the flow is damaged by an interruption but it requires an additionally recovery time for regaining it.
+By setting a meeting not only the flow is damaged by an interruption but it requires an additional recovery time for regaining it.

-The idea for avoiding it would be of having the daily at the end or the beginning of the working day, but in a remote environment, the differences between each one's working day are even more marked.
+One of the reasons for which dailies are usually planned at the end or the beginning of the working day is to be as close as possible to a time in which people didn't reach flow.

+But in a remote environment, the differences between individual working habits are even more enhanced, making the flow interruption even more probable.

+You can have a shared agreement, that would still feel like a compromise for the sake of a meeting.

 ### Lost information
 Remote dailies usually are not recorded and the information transmitted there stays only between the sender and the recipient and only if the headphones/microphones worked fine and the recipient was giving attention

 It could easily happen that people misunderstand or need to communicate information in different ways, having to rely on the previously mentioned messaging systems.

-Additionally, only the attendants to such meetings can benefit from it, leaving whoever wasn't able to attend in obscurity, needing to ask someone else to repeat.
+Additionally, only the attendants to such meetings can benefit from it, leaving whoever wasn't able to attend in obscurity, needing further communication and creating more frustration by the need of repeating things that have been already transmitted somewhere else.

+In the Tech world, a lot of importance is given to documentation of any kind, why should the daily be exempted from it?

-## Still value in sync
+## The value of synchronizing a team
-There's still value tho in having in a team a way to synchronize and keep visibility on what each other is doing.
+There's value in having a synchronized team that shares visibility on what each other is doing.

-Someone might be blocked on a problem that someone else can solve or that the first is working on the same thing as the second.
+Someone might be blocked on a problem that someone else can solve or that someone is working on the same thing as someone else.

-I wanted to find a way to let my team be able to do the job they are supposed to do without forcing on themselves any useless bureaucracy.
+As a person responsible for allowing my team to do their best job, I wanted to find a way to keep the synchronization strong without all the problems that a remote daily introduces.

 ## Introducing Daily Journal
-In the past, I had the pleasure to work with an amazing eXtreme Programming team and there we used to journal and the end of our working day.
+In the past, I had the pleasure to work with an amazing eXtreme Programming team that used to journal at the end of its working day.

-The idea was to be able to communicate with other people other than ourselves, Slack wasn't a tool back then and that tool on an internal wiki was working perfectly for the purpose.
+We needed a way to communicate with other people other than ourselves, Slack didn't exist back then and publishing our journal on an internal wiki worked perfectly for that purpose.

-I've decided then to propose a similar tool to my new team in the form of a single, team-shared google document.
+I've decided then to propose a similar tool to my new team in the form of a single, collaborative, Google document.

 Each team member fills their entry at the beginning of each day by answering the following questions: